 Practice Tip: Even if the obligor defaults or does not actively defend, remember to prove the underlying debt when proceeding against guarantor.
 See element "2", above.
 Creditor must prove not only the guaranty, but also the underlying debt.
 See Daredia v.
 Nat'l Distribs., No. 05-04-00307-CV (Tex.
 App.-Dallas April 28, 2005, pet. denied)(2005 Tex.
 App.
-Lexis 3168)(mem. op.)(reversed and rendered based on failure to prove delivery, an element of the underlying sworn account.)
+Lexis 3168)(mem. op.)(reversed and rendered for guarantor based on no evidence of delivery, an element of the underlying sworn account).